CodeYourFuture/Node-Coursework-Week3/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name: Fareedh Yawe
-- Your City:
+- Your City: Glasgow
-- Your Slack Name:
+- Your Slack Name: Fareedh yawe

 # Homework Details

-- Module:
+- Module: Node
-- Week:
+- Week:3

 # Notes

 - What did you find easy?
+Handler functions

-- What did you find hard?
+- What did you find hard? js methods

-- What do you still not understand?
+- What do you still not understand? app.use(cors())

 - Any other notes?